This post may contain affiliate links. Please read our disclosure policy.

 - Thaw the hash brown potatoes in a colander (you can let them sit on your counter for an hour or so or thaw them in the fridge overnight).

-- Once the potatoes are thawed, transfer them to a 9x13 casserole dish.
+- Once the potatoes are thawed, transfer them to a 9×13 casserole dish.
 Preheat your oven to 375F and move the rack to the top third of the oven.

-- If using sausages (vs. sausage meat), take the meat out of the casings and crumble it into a skillet.
-Cook, breaking up the meat as it cooks, over medium-high heat until browned (about 8-10 min).
+- In a skillet, cook the sausage over medium-high heat until browned, breaking up the meat as it cooks (about 8-10 min).
 Transfer it to the casserole dish and leave the remaining fat in the skillet (but if it's more than 1-2 tablespoons, drain the excess).
 If the pan is looking dry, add a tablespoon or so of olive oil.

 - Add the onion, bell peppers, and garlic to the skillet and cook over medium-high heat for 4-5 minutes, then transfer to the casserole dish.

 - In a large prep bowl, add the eggs, half-and-half, and salt.
 Whisk until just combined, then stir in the chopped spinach and half the cheese.